The

 "'Healthiest she’s ever been?'
 That’s a cry for help!
 Signed, someone who’s actually had an ED.”

 But you simply do not know that.
 Sorry, not sorry!
 You’re interpreting someone’s self-report as pathology because it threatens your projection.
 That’s not concern, that’s surveillance and stone-cold judgment.
-If nothing has ever been verified by a person or their medical providers, your armchair diagnosis is wrong.
+If nothing has ever been verified by a person or their medical providers, your armchair diagnosis is wrong until they do.

 "I remember that Tumblr.
 It was coded.”

 That Tumblr rumor has never been authenticated as her own.
-Even if that Tumblr were hers, disordered expression during illness—especially as a teenager in early Tumblr culture—is not the same as promoting harm, and using it now to police her body only reproduces the problem people claim to oppose.
+Even if that Tumblr were hers, disordered expression during illness through body checking or otherwise—especially as a teenager in early Tumblr culture—is not the same as promoting harm today.
+Using it now to police her body only reproduces the problem people claim to oppose.
 And you're proving her exact point: knowing rumors about someone is not knowing anything about them.
 If someone tells you a boundary—‘please be gentle with me and don't comment on my body’—and your response is ‘but I remember, so I get to,’ that’s not awareness, that’s entitlement.
 If you really loved her, respect would be easy.

 "You might not remember Karen Carpenter.
 But I do."